rszeto/moving-symbols/README.md

 The following is a more detailed description of the arguments in `code/main.py`.
 The `param_file_paths` specifies a list of sampling parameter configurations with which to generate videos. `stratum_sizes` specifies a list a numbers `[x1, x2, ...]` such that `x1` videos are sampled with the first sampling parameter configuration, `x2` videos are sampled with the second, and so on.
 Each of these sets can be thought of as a "stratum".

-`save_prefix` specifies a string identifier for the dataset, and is used to determine what to name the NumPy array files; for instance, if `save_prefix` is X, videos are saved to `X_videos.npy`, messages are saved to `X_messages.npy`, and text descriptions are saved to `X_text_descs.npy`.
+`save_prefix` specifies a path and string identifier for the dataset, and is used to determine where to save the NumPy array files; for instance, if `save_prefix` is `/some/path/X`, videos are saved to `/some/path/X_videos.npy`, messages are saved to `/some/path/X_messages.npy`, and text descriptions are saved to `/some/path/X_text_descs.npy`.
+If `save_prefix` does not start with a forward slash, then the path is relative to where the script is run.

 `verbosity_params_path` specifies a JSON file whose keys correspond to events that can be described, and whose values correspond to whether to describe those events in text.
 Possible key values are `describe_location`, `describe_init_scale_speed`, `describe_reverse_scale_speed`, `describe_reverse_angle_speed`, `describe_hit_digit`, `describe_hit_wall`, `describe_overlap`.
 These values are used in the `create_description_from_logger` function in `code/text_description.py`.